 Biography

 I undertook both my BSc (Physics and Maths) and PhD (Protein Crystallography) at Keele University.
 The latter involved the development of synchrotron x-ray Laue method for use with large macromolecules such as proteins and viruses.
-I revisited Keele as a postdoctoral worker and was appointed as a Lecturer at Keele University in September 1999.
-I have been a visiting scientist at Purdue University, USA and LMB Cambridge and I have undertaken postdoctoral work in structural biology at Keele University, University of Edinburgh and Purdue University, USA.
+During my early career I have been a visiting scientist at Purdue University, USA and LMB Cambridge and have undertaken postdoctoral work in structural biology at Purdue University, University of Edinburgh and Keele University.
+I was appointed as a Lecturer at Keele University in September 1999 and have been a member of School of Life Sciences academic staff since then.
+Alongside an established research group working on innate immunity and structural biology, I am an active member of the Biochemistry and Biomedical Science course teaching teams as well as overseeing academic mentoring and student engagement with the School.

 Research and scholarship